March 15, 2022

-- Read articles about recovering from the death of a beloved pet.
-At Naperville Animal Hospital, we have an assortment of online pet loss support resources, and we encourage you to use these for insight, solace, and healing.
+Read articles about recovering from the death of a beloved pet.
+At our hospital, we have an assortment of online pet loss support resources, and we encourage you to use these for insight, solace, and healing.

-- Online pet memorials, such as those found on Naperville Animal Hospital’s website, can also provide a sense of sharing and honoring.
+Online pet memorials, such as those found on our website, can also provide a sense of sharing and honoring.

 No matter what pathway to healing you find helpful, remember to be gentle with yourself.
 Losing a pet is tremendously difficult and time is your best ally in moving through the sadness.